Notting Hill (film): Plot

 William Thacker owns a travel book store in Notting Hill, London.
-Divorced from his wife who left him for another man, he shares a flat with Spike, a flaky and sloppy Welshman.
+Divorced from his wife who left him for another man (who resembles Harrison Ford), he shares a flat with Spike, a flaky and sloppy Welshman.

 One day, famous Hollywood actress Anna Scott enters the shop and buys a book.
 Shortly after she leaves, Will goes to buy his colleague Martin a juice, but bumps into Anna while rounding a street corner, spilling it on her.
 He takes her to his flat across the street so she can change.
 When leaving, she impulsively kisses him.

 Anna later invites Will to visit her at the Ritz Hotel.
 There, he is mistaken for a reporter and ushered into a press event for her new film.
 When asked, Will says he writes for Horse & Hound magazine.
 Anna asks to be William's date at his sister Honey's birthday party later that evening.
 Though his friends and family are surprised, she gets on well with everyone and enjoys herself.
 Later, the two enter a private neighbourhood park, where Anna again kisses Will.

-At a restaurant the next day, Will and Anna overhear a party of men at a nearby table discussing her, first praising and then disparaging her and equating actresses to prostitutes.
+At a restaurant, Will and Anna overhear a party of men at a nearby table discussing her, first praising and then disparaging her and equating actresses to prostitutes.
 He confronts them, then she introduces herself and calmly insults the stunned men.

 Anna invites Will to her hotel room, but after discovering that her movie star boyfriend, Jeff, has unexpectedly arrived from America, he leaves.
 Over the next six months, Will's friends Max, Bella, Bernie and Tony arrange a series of dates for him, but Will, heartsick over Anna, is uninterested in another relationship.

 Much of the filming took place on Portobello Road.

 One day, a distraught Anna appears at Will's doorstep, needing to hide due to a tabloid scandal.
 She apologises about Jeff and says their relationship is over.
 They discover shared interests, and discuss Will's print of Marc Chagall's 1950 painting La Mariée.
-Anna says it shows "how love should be" and that "happiness isn’t happiness without a violin-playing goat" as depicted in the painting.
+Anna says it shows "how love should be" and that "happiness isn't happiness without a violin-playing goat" as depicted in the painting.
 They have sex that night.
 The next morning paparazzi, inadvertently tipped off by Spike, besiege the house and take photos of Will, Anna, and a half-dressed Spike at the front door.
 Furious, she blames Will and leaves.